-Project Initiati on Documents (PIDs) Control Where a potential project is identified by Business Units, a PID is co objectives, approach and monitoring.
-The PID also outlines the links between individual projects and the Assessment: Design Parti thread' links with TfN's Business Plan.
-Compliance Partial Findings / Implications The Interim Strategy and Programme Director highlighted that the F not all projects follow this process.
-We confirmed that the PID temp In addition, we were informed by management that there is no defir consideration and approval.
-Historically, PIDs were sent to the Proj interdependencies tracker.
-However, since the PMO was removed Interim Strategy and Programme Director for oversight, however no ect Management Office (PMO) who used th from the structure, as a general rule, PIDs I information to u pdate the A solid start to a project is key, no matter the size or scope.
-Complet objectives, deliverables and success criteria and provides a resource tool where there are staffing changes during a project, as it provide within control one, completion of a PID should be a mandatory elem above. ce which can be referred to in the future.
-In s all the key information in one document.
-A addition, the PID As such, as outline is a useful ed above Furthermore, through discussions with those involved in the project purpose of the PID is, and how this informs projects and project ma- in place with regards to what is done with completed PIDs and whe PIDs are considered as part of the approval process for projects.
-At defining the purpose, objectives, deliverables, and strategic fit to Tf presentation and approval of the PID as part of the project approva added layer of accountability for the project team to ensure they are detailed within the PID.
-Getting the commercial planning and gover success.
-The ability to influence the project outcome diminishes as rectification dramatically increases with time.
-Therefore, the quality success of the project. nagement.
-For example, we identified that ther they require approval, as such we were t present a risk exists that projects are appr N's overarching business plan.
-As such, ma l process.
-Furthermore, where PIDs have b e delivering on the objectives, performance nance right at an early stage is important to the project progresses.
-At the same time, t there is no defined e unable to confirr oved without clea anagement should een approved it p indicators and del achieving eventu- he cost of change d process n whether rly I include rovides an iverables al project and Management Action 2 Project Initiation Documents (PIDs) will be presented and approved as part of the project approval processes in line with the approval limits within the Scheme of Delegation and by an individual with assigned responsibility.
-Completed PIDs will be Responsible Owner: Katie Day, Director of Strategy, Analysis and Communications Date: 31 December 2023 Priority: Medium
+Project Initiation Documents (PIDs) Control Where a potential project is identified by Business Units, a PID is completed outlining the rationale, SMART Assessment: objectives, approach and monitoring.
+Design Partial The PID also outlines the links between individual projects and the Strategic Transport Plan and 'golden thread' links with TfN's Business Plan.
+Compliance Partial Findings / We confirmed through review of the template that the PID is designed to assist teams to clearly define the project rationale, objective, and Implications approach.
+The template is available on the intranet, and we confirmed this to be the case through review of a screenshot.
+The Interim Strategy and Programme Director highlighted that the PID process is encouraged, however it is not mandated and therefore not all projects follow this process.
+We confirmed that the PID template was completed in two out of the four projects in our sample.
+In addition, we were informed by management that there is no defined process in place as to where PIDs are required to be presented for consideration and approval.
+Historically, PIDs were sent to the Project Management Office (PMO) who used the information to update the interdependencies tracker.
+However, since the PMO was removed from the structure, as a general rule, PIDs have been presented to the

+Interim Strategy and Programme Director for oversight, however no formal approval is provided.

+A solid start to a project is key, no matter the size or scope.
+Completion of a PID helps guide the team early on by clearly defining the objectives, deliverables and success criteria and provides a resource which can be referred to in the future.
+In addition, the PID is a useful tool where there are staffing changes during a project, as it provides all the key information in one document.
+As such, as outlined above within control one, completion of a PID should be a mandatory element which is completed for all projects.
+See management action 1 above.

+Furthermore, through discussions with those involved in the projects in our sample we identified that at present it is not clear what the purpose of the PID is, and how this informs projects and project management.
+For example, we identified that there is no defined process in place with regards to what is done with completed PIDs and whether they require approval, as such we were unable to confirm whether PIDs are considered as part of the approval process for projects.
+At present a risk exists that projects are approved without clearly defining the purpose, objectives, deliverables, and strategic fit to TfN's overarching business plan.
+As such, management should include presentation and approval of the PID as part of the project approval process.
+Furthermore, where PIDs have been approved it provides an added layer of accountability for the project team to ensure they are delivering on the objectives, performance indicators and deliverables detailed within the PID.
+Getting the commercial planning and governance right at an early stage is important to achieving eventual project success.
+The ability to influence the project outcome diminishes as the project progresses.
+At the same time, the cost of change and rectification dramatically increases with time.
+Therefore, the quality of decision making at the outset is crucial to the eventual outcome and success of the project.

+Management Project Initiation Documents (PIDs) will be presented and Responsible Owner: Date: Priority: approved as part of the project approval processes in line with the approval limits within the Scheme of Delegation and by an individual with assigned responsibility.
+Completed PIDs will be Katie Day, Director of Strategy, Analysis and Communications 31 December 2023 Medium